 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

-I’m back with another easy Christmas ornament idea that you can customize to suit your own decor style, Easy Clay Christmas Ornaments.
+I’m back with another easy Christmas ornament idea that you can customize to suit your own decor style, DIY Clay Christmas Ornaments that are so easy to make.
 These ornaments are made with clay, cookie cutters, and stamps.

 I love how these look on our porch tree combined with the Easy Pine Cone Ornaments that I shared earlier this week.
 For the cost of a package of clay and twine for hangers, I filled our porch tree with handmade ornaments.